sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-14_the-subversion-of-russia.md

 +++
-title = "The subversion ofxa0Russia"
+title = "The subversion of Russia"

 +++
 In school we were taught of the Russian revolution in history.
 It was